KeqingLiuVU/Gen-AI-Models-in-Theory-Prac-KeqingLiu/README.md

 2. Decaying inter-token dependency with increasing relative distances
 3. Capability of equipping the linear self-attention with relative position encoding (e.g., Performers)
 4. Faster convergence and lower loss in pre-training

+## Impact

+### Impacts & Importance:

+The paper proposed a novel method named Rotary Positional Embedding (RoPE).
+RoPE improves transformers by enabling better handling of relative positions and long dependencies in tasks like text generation.
+By improving both efficiency and accuracy, RoPE strengthens transformer models across domains, including NLP and computer vision.

+### Intersection with other work:

+Rotary Positional Embedding (RoPE) builds on the original positional encoding introduced by Vaswani et al. (2017), addressing its limitations in handling long sequences.

+Since its introduction in 2022, RoPE has been incorporated into models like PaLM (Google), GPT-Neo and GPT-J (EleutherAI), and LLaMA (Meta), improving their ability to handle long sequences in real-world applications such as chatbots and document summarization.

+RoPE enables scalable transformers with longer contexts, multimodal AI, and more efficient handling of large-scale data.
+Future work may explore adaptive or hierarchical positional encodings, further enhancing AI's ability to process complex inputs.

+### Changing the AI landscape:

+RoPE has enhanced transformers' capacity to process longer sequences, benefiting models like GPT-3 and PaLM.
+This improvement allows for more complex tasks, including document summarization, code generation, and advanced conversation modeling.
+Its adoption signals a shift toward more scalable transformers, laying the groundwork for advancements in sequence modeling and multimodal AI.

 ## Architecture Overview